 ESC Inspection Reports At a minimum, the inspection report shall include and/or address the following: Date and time of inspection; Name and title of person(s) performing inspection; A description of the weather and soil conditions (e.g. dry, wet, saturated) at the time of the inspection; A description of the condition of the runoff at all points of discharge from the site.
 Identify any discharges of sediment or other pollutants from the site, including discharges from conveyance systems (i.e. pipes, culverts, ditches, etc.) and overland flow; A description of the condition of all natural surface water bodies located within, or immediately adjacent to, the property boundaries of the construction site which receive runoff from disturbed areas.
-This shall include identification of any discharges of sediment to the surface water body; Identification of all BMPs and erosion and sediment control practices that need repair or maintenance Identification of all BMPs and erosion and sediment control practices that were not installed properly or are not functioning as designed and need to be reinstalled or replaced; Description and sketch of areas that are disturbed at the time of the inspection; Corrective action(s) that must be taken to install, repair, replace or maintain erosion and sediment control practices; and to correct deficiencies identified with the construction of the post-construction stormwater management practice(s) ESC Inspection Follow-Up Within one (1) business day of the completion of an inspection, the qualified person shall notify the owner or operator and appropriate contractor of any corrective actions that need to be taken.
+This shall include identification of any discharges of sediment to the surface water body; Identification of all BMPs and erosion and sediment control practices that need repair or maintenance Identification of all BMPs and erosion and sediment control practices that were not installed properly or are not functioning as designed and need to be reinstalled or replaced; Description and sketch of areas that are disturbed at the time of the inspection and areas that have been stabilized (temporary and/or final) since the last inspection; Corrective action(s) that must be taken to install, repair, replace or maintain erosion and sediment control practices; and to correct deficiencies identified with the construction of the post-construction stormwater management practice(s) ESC Inspection Follow-Up Within one (1) business day of the completion of an inspection, the qualified person shall notify the owner or operator and appropriate contractor of any corrective actions that need to be taken.
 The owner or operator shall begin implementing the corrective actions within one (1) business day of this notification and shall complete the corrective actions within seven (7) calendar days unless otherwise notified by the Department .

-Routine Inspections All BMPs (other than Erosion &amp; Sediment Controls) at the facility shall be inspected quarterly for evidence of actual or potential discharges of contaminated stormwater and shall include the following areas: Chemical handling and storage areas Vehicle &amp; equipment maintenance areas Fueling areas Other potential sources of pollution Temporarily or permanently inactive facilities shall be inspected annually.

-ations The following effluent limitations shall be met by existing and new discharges from Mine Dewatering activities at construction sand and gravel; industrial sand; and crushed stone mining facilities (SIC 1422-1429, 1442, 1446) in accordance with 40 CFR 436: Table VII-J-1.
-Sector J - Numeric Effluent Limitations
+Routine Inspections All BMPs (other than Erosion & Sediment Controls) at the facility shall be inspected quarterly for evidence of actual or potential discharges of contaminated stormwater and shall include the following areas: Chemical handling and storage areas Vehicle & equipment maintenance areas Fueling areas Other potential sources of pollution Temporarily or permanently inactive facilities shall be inspected annually.
+Numeric Effluent Limitations The following effluent limitations shall be met by existing and new discharges from Mine Dewatering activities at construction sand and gravel; industrial sand; and crushed stone mining facilities (SIC 1422-1429, 1442, 1446) in accordance with 40 CFR 436: it Limit Table VII-J-1.
+Sector J - Numeric Effluent Limitations luen Parameter Efflu ent Limitations Eff Daily Ma aximum 30-day Average umeric Mine Dewatering Activities at Construction Sand and Gravel; Industrial Sand; and Crushe Stone Mining Facilities (SIC 1422-1429, 1442, 1446) Subject to the Point Source Categor Provisions of 40CFR Part 436 Subparts B, C & D z Total Suspended Solids (TSS) 45 mg/L 25 mg/L 25 mg/L рН 6.0 to 9.0 SU Sand and gravel mining facilities (SIC 1442, 1446) and facilities manufacturing dimension, crushed stone and nonmetallic minerals (except fuels (SIC 1411, 1422-1429, 1481, 1499) are required to monitor their stormwater discharges for the pollutants of concern listed in Table VII-J-2. arks Table VII-J-2 Sector J - Benchmark Monitoring Requirement ring Requirement Benchmarks Pollutants of ConcernBenchmark Monitoring Cut-off ConcentrationSand and Gravel Mining (SIC 1442, 1446) Ben Total Nitrogen 6 mg/L 6 mg/L Total Phosphorous (TP) 2 mg/L Total Suspended Solids (TS SS) 100 mg/L Total Recoverable Iron 1 mg/L

-t Limit

-luent Parameter Efflu ent Limitations

-: Eff Daily Maximum 30-day Average

-umerio Mine Dewatering Activities at Construction Sand and Gravel; Industrial Sand; and Crushed Stone Mining Facilities (SIC 1422-1429, 1442, 1446) Subject to the Point Source Category Provisions of 40CER Part 436 Subparts B. C.& D.

-Z Total Suspended Solids (TSS) 45 mg/L 25 mg/L

-pН 6.0 to 9.0 SU

-Sand and gravel mining facilities (SIC 1442, 1446) and facilities manufacturing dimension, crushed stone and nonmetallic minerals (except fuels (SIC 1411, 1422-1429, 1481, 1499) are required to monitor their stormwater discharges for the pollutants of concern listed in Table VII-J-2.

-rks Table VII-J-2 Sector J - Benchmark Monitoring Requirement

-thmai Pollutants of Con icern Benchmark Monitoring Cut-off

-3enc Sand and Gravel Mining (SIC 1442, 1446)

-Total Nitrogen 6 mg/L

-Total Phosphorous (TP) 2 mg/L

-Total Suspended Solids (TS SS) 100 mg/L

-Total Recoverable Iron 1 mg/L